-Afghanistan crisis: Biden says no American will be left behind in Kabul
+Afghanistan crisis: Biden says US troops may stay past withdrawal deadline

 "You didn't put a timeline out when you said 'highly unlikely'," said interviewer George Stephanopoulos.
 "You just said flat out it's 'highly unlikely that the Taliban would take over.'"

-"Yeah," replied Mr Biden, who also assured Americans back in April that the US withdrawal would be safe and orderly.
+"Yeah," replied Mr Biden, who also assured Americans in April that the US withdrawal would be safe and orderly.

-In Wednesday's interview, the US president again blamed the Afghan government and its military for the Taliban's lightning conquest of the country.
+Asked if he thought the Taliban have changed, the US president said no. He said they now faced an "existential" choice about whether they want to be recognised by the international community.

+Since taking power the hard-line Islamists have sought to present a more moderate face but there have been reports of protests being violently suppressed and women stopped from going to work.

 Intelligence sources tell the BBC that Mr Biden had well understood the risks of his withdrawal, but he was strident in his decision to get out this year.